James Buescher

-James H. Buescher (born March 26, 1990) is an American professional stock car racing driver.
-He is the 2012 Truck Series champion.
+James Howard Buescher (born March 26, 1990) is an American semi-retired professional stock car racing driver.
+He is the 2012 NASCAR Truck Series champion.

 After parting ways with NTS Motorsports in 2015, Buescher became a real estate agent.
 He owns and operates his own real estate agency, The Buescher Group, with his wife Kris in their home state of Texas.
 The company is part of the Compass Real Estate company.
-He would be without a ride until 2020, when he joined Niece Motorsports for one Truck Series race in 2020 followed by more races in 2021.
+He would be without a ride until 2020, when he joined Niece Motorsports for one Truck Series race in 2020 followed by a race in 2021.

-Buescher is the cousin of 2015 NASCAR Xfinity Series champion Chris Buescher, who competes full-time in the NASCAR Cup Series for Roush Fenway Keselowski Racing.
+Buescher is the cousin of 2015 NASCAR Xfinity Series champion Chris Buescher, who competes full-time in the NASCAR Cup Series for RFK Racing.

 Early career

 Buescher's earliest racing success came in 2004 when he became a national champion in the Young Gun division of Bandolero racing at Texas Motor Speedway.
 He then moved on to the American Speed Association where, in 2006, he was named Most Popular Driver as well as winning the Late Model Series South championship.
 For 2007, Buescher ran a part-time schedule in both the ARCA Series and the NASCAR Busch East Series.
 He became the youngest winner in ARCA series history when he won at USA International Speedway in his series debut.
 In six more races that season, he would earn an additional 5 top-10 finishes as well as finish in the top 10 in all 4 Busch East races he entered.